The most common queries NEU members have on pay for leadership teachers in schools and academies.

 Fair Funding for Nursery Schools

 Leaders in education know that every child should be able to access early education and get the best start in life.
-Nursery school educate around 40,000 children and are facing severe cuts in provision or even closure.
+Nursery schools educate around 40,000 children and are facing severe cuts in provision or even closure.
 The majority are located in the poorest parts of the country and can be the only opportunity for early education, for many families.

 We have sent out a campaign pack to every nursery which includes a letter for heads to send to parents, leaflets, a staffroom poster and paper copies of the online petition which now has almost 17,000 signatures.

-Review of SEND Education
+SEND Education and Funding

 The Government’s review of SEND education was announced in early September.
 Read Kevin Courtney’s comment in Education Executive that we need urgent action, not further prevarication.